 The Union will be given an opportunity to meet with affected employees prior to implementation of the effective date of any layoff.
-The College or the Union may request a Union-Management Committee meeting to discuss the layoff.

-33.6 Voluntary Layoffs, Leave of Absence or Reduction in Hours alternative actions when the College believes such actions are practical and can be taken without undue disruption to business operations.
-Such actions may include, but are not limited to furloughs, reduced work schedules, and leave without pay; and hiring controls.
+33.6 Voluntary Layoffs, Leave of Absence or Reduction in Hours without undue disruption to business operations.
+Such actions may include, but are not limited to, furloughs, reduced work schedules, and leave without pay; and hiring controls.

-The President, reporting Vice President and/or designee, in consultation with the Executive Human Resource Officer and/or designee, may impose or authorize
+The President, reporting Vice President and/or designee, in consultation with the Associate Vice President for Human Resource Services and/or designee, may impose or authorize alternative actions when the College believes such actions are practical and can be taken